pamelaarcher/movingeyes/README.md

   - <b>eyes.js</b> which checks for the on mouse move event and based on its location,  moves the eyeball positions in the same direction

 ### Running the Application
  (1) You can download these 3 files to a directory on your local drive.
-Once installed in a directory, run the index.html file from a new web page OR you can run the application direct from github from the link, https://pamelaarcher.github.io/movingeyes/
+Once installed in a directory, run the index.html file from a new web page OR you can run the application direct from github from the link, https://pamelaarcher.github.io/movingeyes/  <br />
  (2) Move your mouse pointer around on the screen and see the eyes move toward the mouse location

 ## Roadmap of Future Improvements